netflex-sdk/netflex-sdk.github.io/docs/models.md

 > In its default state, a model will never retrieve unpublished entries when performing a query or search.<br>
 > This can be configured per model.

+## API reference

+The full technical API reference for the `Netflex\Structure\Model` can be [found here](https://netflex-sdk.github.io/docs/api/Netflex/Structure/Model.html).

+The full technical API reference for the `Netflex\Query` namespace can be [found here](https://netflex-sdk.github.io/docs/api/Netflex/Query.html).

 ## Working with models

 > [!TIP]